What adjustments have been made to ensure that students are not unduly penalised in terms of their co-curricular records and LEAPS 2.0 attainment?

 - Sharing of music instruments or parts thereof (e.g. mouthpieces, reeds) is not allowed.

 - Liquids from instruments (i.e. condensation and saliva) must be collected and disposed of hygienically.

 For detailed guidance, please also refer to the advisories issued by Sport Singapore and the National Arts Council.

-Yes, private tutors operating out of private residences will also be allowed to resume lessons from Phase Two, i.e. from 19 June 2020.
+Yes, private tutors operating out of private residences have been allowed to resume lessons from Phase Two, i.e. from 19 June 2020.
 Home-based tuition/enrichment is subject to prevailing safe management measures for home-based services, including the cap of 5 visitors allowed in the home at any one time.
 Such tutors must also use SafeEntry for visitors to support contact tracing; if the tutor is awaiting the set-up of a SafeEntry account, s/he should maintain a manual log of visitors in the interim.